In this article

-Alcoholism impacts the addicted person's life and the lives of those around them, especially their children.
-A parent's addiction can have a considerable impact on their children both in the present and through adulthood.
+Alcoholism impacts not only an addicted person's life but also the lives of those around them.
+For example, an addicted parent's lifestyle can have a notable impact on their children (both in the present and into their adult life).

 Children learn from and model their behavior after their parents or caregivers.
 Studies show that children of alcoholics are four times more likely than other children to abuse alcohol and other drugs.